iAmErmac/Aliens-Eradication-VR-addon/README.md

 * A few performance options to remove some map effects (may help getting more fps)
 * Various fixes to make the mod compatible with both the older and the latest Aliens Eradication mod (HUD fix, ammo capacity fix etc.)

+## Known Issues
+* The Aliens Eradication mapsets have poor performance in VR while in the open areas.
+To boost performance it is advised to bind a key to toggle raining in the control customization menu.
+Use the toggle key to turn off raining when outside
+* Flashlight may not work with the latest version of the mod in QuestZDoom.
+You can use another flashlight mod, or read the following QuestZDoom optimization section for alternate options

 ## Installation

 ### GZDoom VR (PC-VR)